Relief of Douglas MacArthur: Responses to the relief

 MacArthur addresses an audience of 50,000 at Soldier Field, Chicago on 25 April 1951.

 The news of MacArthur's relief was greeted with shock in Japan.
 The Diet of Japan passed a resolution of gratitude for MacArthur, and the Emperor Hirohito visited him at the embassy in person, the first time a Japanese Emperor had ever visited a foreigner with no standing.
 The Mainichi Shimbun said:

 MacArthur's dismissal is the greatest shock since the end of the war.
 He dealt with the Japanese people not as a conqueror but a great reformer.
 He was a noble political missionary.
 What he gave us was not material aid and democratic reform alone, but a new way of life, the freedom and dignity of the individual...
 We shall continue to love and trust him as one of the Americans who best understood Japan's position.

 In the Chicago Tribune, Senator Robert A. Taft called for immediate impeachment proceedings against Truman:

 President Truman must be impeached and convicted.
 His hasty and vindictive removal of General MacArthur is the culmination of series of acts which have shown that he is unfit, morally and mentally, for his high office.
 The American nation has never been in greater danger.
 It is led by a fool who is surrounded by knaves.

-Newspapers like the Chicago Tribune and the Los Angeles Times opined that MacArthur's "hasty and vindictive" relief was due to foreign pressure, particularly from the United Kingdom and the British socialists in Attlee's government.
+Newspapers like the Chicago Tribune and the Los Angeles Times opined that MacArthur's "hasty and vindictive" relief was due to foreign pressure, particularly from the United Kingdom and the British socialists in Attlee's Labour government.
 The Republican Party whip, Senator Kenneth S. Wherry, charged that the relief was the result of pressure from "the Socialist Government of Great Britain".